Science

 Objectives

-The objective of your training will be to acquire the disciplinary skills and attitude of a physicist in the study of complex matter and biological systems and, also, to learn to interact and collaborate with scientists from other disciplines (biology, chemistry, medicine, electronics, bioinformatics, etc.) in research at the interface between physics and biological sciences.
+The objective of your training will be to acquire the disciplinary skills and attitude of a physicist in the study of complex matter and biological systems, and also to learn how to communicate and collaborate with scientists from other disciplines (biology, chemistry, medicine, electronics, bioinformatics, etc.) in research at the interface between physics and the biological sciences.

-You will learn about advanced physical technologies that are used in public research laboratories as well as in companies operating in the biotechnology, diagnostic and medical industries.
+You will learn about cutting-edge physical technologies that are used in both public research laboratories and companies operating in the biotechnology, diagnostics, and medical industries.

-You will benefit from an interdisciplinary teaching team and a well-established network of research institutions in the Montpellier area, in France and abroad.
+You will benefit from an interdisciplinary teaching team and a well-established network of research institutions in Montpellier, France, and abroad.

-In conclusion, the PhIMV program offers high-level training in a rapidly expanding interdisciplinary field, with the discovery of physical principles and methods for studying life and its evolution.
+In conclusion, the PhIMV program offers you high-level training in a rapidly growing interdisciplinary field, exploring the physical principles and methods used to study life and its evolution.

 Read more